alexholcombe/mixRSVP/dev/developingNotes.md

 For a long time the vignettes were lost no matter which RStudio build thing I ran.
 Until I did devtools::build_vignettes() devtools::load_all(".")

+Then I build source package in case that's needed to install from GitHub, but it doesn't work.
+Turns out a further complication is that build_vignettes is no longer an option in install_github, instead you have to do: devtools::install_github('alexholcombe/mixRSVP', build = TRUE, build_opts = c("--no-resave-data", "--no-manual")) This does not include the option of not building the vignettes, so it results in building the vignettes.